 The following information provides a summary of your rights.
-Full details can be found on the Countryside Council for Wales website.
+Full details can be found on the Natural Resources Wales website.

 What is Access Land?